 Consistency is key to growing your LinkedIn company page.
 A social media calendar is essential to stay on top of your content creation efforts.
 It makes it easy to plan, see what’s missing, track goal achievement, ask for feedback, and get approvals all in one place.

 How often should you post?
-It depends on your resources, but aim for at least once or twice per week, if not daily.
+It depends on your resources, but I aim for at least once or twice per week, if not daily.
 According to LinkedIn, companies that post weekly see two times more engagement with their content.

 6. Post relevant and engaging content